-Among the primary factors associated with high-quality early education are the education, compensation, and retention of teachers.^{45,6,7} Well-trained and well-paid teachers maintain nurturing and consistent relationships with the children in their classrooms and guide them through successful transitions into elementary school.
+Among the primary factors associated with high-quality early learning experiences are the education, compensation, and retention of teachers.56789 Well-trained and fairly-paid teachers maintain nurturing and consistent relationships with the children in their classrooms and guide them through successful transitions into elementary school.
 It is precisely the factors of education, compensation, and retention that the T.E.A.C.H. program was created to address.
 Each year, the T.E.A.C.H.
-Florida program staff evaluates the effectiveness of the program by analyzing data related to these factors.
+Florida program staff evaluate the effectiveness of the program by analyzing data related to these factors.